Theta operators and a generic entailment for $GSp_4$: Introduction

-Let $\Sh/\Z_p$ be the integral model of the Siegel threefold at hyperspecial level, and $\Shbar$ its special fiber.
-One novelty is that we work on the flag Shimura variety, which parametrizes flags on the Hodge bundle of the Shimura variety: $\pi: \flag \to \Shbar$.
-One can define automorphic line bundles $\LL(k,l)$ over $\flag$ such that $\pi_* \LL(k,l)=\omega(k,l)=\Sym^{k-l} \omega \otimes \text{det}^l \omega$ are precisely automorphic vector bundles on $\Shbar$, so that we can construct differential operators on $\Shbar$ from differential operators on $\flag$.
+Let $\Sh/\Z_p$ be the integral model of the Siegel threefold at hyperspecial level, and let $\Shbar$ be its special fiber.
+One novelty is that we work over the flag Shimura variety, which parametrizes flags on the Hodge bundle of the Shimura variety: $\pi: \flag \to \Shbar$.
+For $(k,l) \in \Z^2$ one can define automorphic line bundles $\LL(k,l)$ over $\flag$ such that $\pi_* \LL(k,l)=\omega(k,l):=\Sym^{k-l} \omega \otimes \text{det}^l \omega$ are precisely automorphic vector bundles on $\Shbar$.
+Thus, we can construct differential operators on $\Shbar$ from differential operators on $\flag$ by pushforward along $\pi$.
 The operators we define come in two different flavours.
-For the first type we define some \textit{basic theta operators} on $\flag$, whose construction is similar to Katz's approach.
-First we define them on an open dense subset of $\flag$ characterized by having a canonical splitting of the symplectic flag, so that $\Omega^1_{\flag}$ splits into $4$ line bundles, and then we extend them to $\flag$ by multiplying by some appropriate number of Hasse invariants.
+The first ones are \textit{basic theta operators} on $\flag$, whose construction is similar to Katz's.
+First we define them on an open dense subset of $\flag$ characterized by admitting a canonical splitting of the symplectic flag, so that $\Omega^1_{\flag}$ splits into $4$ line bundles.
+Then we extend them to $\flag$ by multiplying by some appropriate number of Hasse invariants.
 This produces $4$ theta operators $ \theta_i: \LL(\lambda) \to \LL(\lambda+\mu_i), $ where

 with $\pi_* \theta_1$ already appearing in the literature, for instance in \cite{Yamauchi-1} and \cite{Eischen-Mantovan-1}.
-The weight increase of these operators is of the order of $p$, which in general is insufficient for applications to the weight part of Serre's conjecture.
-However, one can construct operators with a smaller weight shift out of these basic operators.
-Using the property that $\theta_1^p=H^p_1 \theta_3$ (where $H_1$ is the classical Hasse invariant), together with some control on when $H_1$ divides $\theta_1$, means that repeated application of $\theta_1$ exhibits a similar behaviour to Jochnowitz's theta cycle.
+See \Cref{weights-thetas} for the weight shifts taking into account the central character, which makes the operators Hecke equivariant.
+The weight increase of these operators is on the order of $p$, which generically is insufficient for applications to the weight part of Serre's conjecture.
+However, one can construct a second kind of operator with a smaller weight shift out of these basic operators.
+Using the property that $\theta_1^p=H^p_1 \theta_3$ (where $H_1$ is the classical Hasse invariant), together with some control over when $H_1$ divides $\theta_1$, means that repeated application of $\theta_1$ exhibits a similar behaviour to Jochnowitz's theta cycle.
 Concretely, it produces an operator